aws-samples/ams-self-service-reporting-aggregator/README.md

 - You can minimize storage costs by deleting or archiving unused reports with [Amazon S3 lifecycle configurations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) in the Aggregator account.
 - You can reduce AWS Glue costs by reducing the frequency at which Glue Crawlers crawl new data.
 - This package aggregates 4x AMS Self-Service Reporting reports.
-You can modify this solution to disable the aggregation of reports that you do not intend to consume.
+You can modify this package to disable the aggregation of reports that you do not intend to consume.

 ## Security